YOGESHnick/RecYippeee/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### Server side :
-### `npm run build`
+### `npm start`

-Builds the app for production to the `build` folder.\
+Runs the app in the development mode.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The app is ready to be deployed!

-### `Deployment`
-I personally use [Netlify](https://www.netlify.com/) to deploy my React apps.\
-It's so simple to use :
-+ run `npm build`
-+ This creates a `build` folder in your workspace
-+ Just drag and drop this folder to netlify
-+ Your react app will be deployed by now and you can change the URL as you wish!
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

 > **©** 2023 ZanderTech